Nikknez69/Tic-Tac-Toe-Simulation/README.md

 ### Tic-Tac-Toe Simulator

 This program is designed to simulate win probabilities in Tic Tac Toe.
-It is developed by Nikola Knezevic, Lya Marti, and Simon Heller on April 22, 2024.
+It is developed by Nikola Knezevic, Lya Marty, and Simon Heller on April 22, 2024.

 #### Description
 The program estimates the winning probability for Player 1 under different scenarios.